-PECO continues work to restore power in Center City
+PECO continues work to restore power around City Hall

-CENTER CITY (WPVI) --Generators are providing backup power at Philadelphia City Hall following a power outage in the area.
+CENTER CITY (WPVI) --Generators are providing backup power at several buildings in Center City, including Philadelphia City Hall, following a power outage in the area on Tuesday.

-The outage happened around Broad and Market streets in Center City on Tuesday.
-PECO crews continued working to restore power on Wednesday.
+But those generators weren't strong enough for the District Attorney's office, which had to close early on Wednesday.

-Along with City Hall, the district attorney's office and 150 other customers are impacted by the outage.
+Wednesday was day two of the power issue.
+City officials say a manhole fire alerted them to an issue and PECO says it's now working below street level.

 ------